CFP: Politics, Civic Life, and Pop Culture Area for NEPCA

 - Friday, October 23 and Saturday, October 24

 The Politics, Civic Life, and Pop Culture Area of NEPCA invites proposals from scholars of all levels for papers and/or panels that explore any aspect of the role of political actors, institutions, ideology, rhetoric, and satire in popular culture.
 Papers may be drawn from all policy domains, both foreign and domestic.

 - The presidency in popular culture

 - News coverage of political figures and campaigns

 - American identity

 Presentations will be limited to 15 or 20 minutes in length depending on the final panel size.

-Given the proximity of the conference to 2019 elections and 2020 presidential primaries in the United States, papers and panels that specifically address those events are particularly welcome.
+Given the proximity of the conference to the 2020 presidential election in the United States, papers and panels that specifically address primaries, or the general elections are particularly welcome.

-Submissions for papers and/or panels should be made online through the “2019 Proposal Form” at https://goo.gl/forms/QdMp1Ov9bUKYTSin1.
-Please select “Politics, Civic Life, and Pop Culture” as your designated area.
+Singular presentations or full panels can be submitted for consideration.
+Proposals can be submitted on the NEPCA Conference page or by going directly to the submission form here.
 A complete submission includes contact information, academic affiliation (if any), an academic biographical statement (between 50 and 200 words), a paper title (no more than 60 characters), and a paper abstract (no more than 250 words).
 Please select “Politics, Civic Life, and Pop Culture” as your designated area.

 Please address any questions about submissions to the area chair, Dana Gavin, at firstname.lastname@example.org.